Wajid Ali Khan Panni

-Wajid Ali Khan Panni, also known as Wajed Ali Khan Panni II, was a Jatiya Party (Ershad) politician and the former Member of Parliament of Tangail-7.
+Wajid Ali Khan Panni, also known as Wajed Ali Khan Panni II, was a Jatiya Party (Ershad) politician and a former member of parliament for Tangail-7.

 Early life and family

 Wajid Ali Khan Panni was born in Mirzapur, Tangail District, to the Bengali Muslim family known as the Zamindars of Karatia.
-His father, Khurram Khan Panni, was the Chief Whip of the East Pakistan Provincial Assembly.
+His father, Khurram Khan Panni, was the chief whip of the East Pakistan Provincial Assembly.
 Panni's brother is Morshed Ali Khan Panni who is also a politician.
 His great-grandfather, Wajed Ali Khan Panni I, was descended from a Pashtun belonging to the Panni tribe, who had migrated from Afghanistan to Bengal in the 16th century where the family became culturally assimilated.

-Panni is a Syndicate member of Independent University, Bangladesh.
+Panni is a syndicate member of Independent University, Bangladesh.

 Career

 Panni was elected to parliament from Tangail-7 as a Jatiya Party candidate in 1986 and 1988.